Search results: maths

 He uses the mathematics of complexity theory, which looks at non-linear relationships over time.
 Economics has tended to use linear relationships, because they’re easy to solve.

 Stella Maris is the second of the linked novels from Pulitzer prize-winning Cormac McCarthy—one of the greatest living American authors.
 The two books tell the story of Bobby and Alicia Western, a brother and sister pair tormented by their family history—their physicist father helped invent the atom bomb.
 In Stella Maris—a novel that unfolds entirely through […]

 Joe Stiglitz is not just brilliant at solving math equations, he’s really good at abstract thinking and drawing out interesting implications of topics

-Sixteen years after his devastating, Pulitzer Prize-winning post-apocalyptic novel The Road was released, Cormac McCarthy—one of the greatest living American authors—is to publish two further books: two linked novels, The Passenger and Stella Maris.
-The two books tell the story of Bobby and Alicia Western, a brother and sister pair tormented by their family history—their physicist […]
+Sixteen years after his devastating, Pulitzer Prize-winning post-apocalyptic novel The Road was released, Cormac McCarthy—one of the greatest living American authors—has published two new linked novels, The Passenger and Stella Maris.
+The two books (shown here as a boxset) tell the story of Bobby and Alicia Western, a brother and sister pair tormented by their […]

 Former BusinessWeek writer recommends five books that deepen our understanding of the science and psychology behind Jeopardy!’s computer champion, Watson

 Have you ever been “sexiled”?
 Or used game theory, without realising it, to get someone to do the dishes?
 Economics professor and author Daniel Hamermesh recommends books that show how economic thinking can illuminate almost any area of life.

 Everyone wants to get their kids reading, and a really gripping series is a great way of developing their inner bookworm.
 Izzy, a 10-year-old girl living in the UK, talks us through her favourite series for kids.